5ahmnm1920-mep3-G2/VRProject-celiasch/README.md

 # VR Project Celiasch

 ## Concept
 A 3D globe is in the middle of a room.
-The player has to
+The player has to get the right object from the tree and put them on the right place.

 ### Controls
 #### Movement